Edit this wiki page Follow

 • Humanity can be earned by killing enemies who drop it as an automatically gained item, or as a consumable item.
 Consumable humanity items are not lost when killed.

-• As of patch 1.05 all bosses award one humanity when killed.
+• As of patch 1.05 all bosses award at least one humanity item when killed.

 • Humanity can also be gained by killing a set number of enemies in an area where the boss is still alive.
 Dying/Resting at a bonfire does not reset the counter.